 Compassionate communities are groups of people who support each other, especially when experiencing serious or life limiting illness, ageing, caregiving, grief or loss.

-A collaborative, local Compassionate Community network that is helping to achieve better end of life care for everyone who lives or works in the Colchester and Tendring districts.
+A Compassionate Community network in northeast Essex, with St Helena hospice as the anchor organisation, is enabling better end of life care for everyone who lives or works in the Colchester and Tendring districts.

-Colchester was awarded Compassionate City status by CC-UK in the summer of 2024, in recognition of the city's compassionate culture and strength of partnership, supported by a collaborative Compassionate Charter and action plan.
+We are proud to say that because of our collaborative efforts Colchester has been awarded Compassionate City status, celebrating the city’s compassionate culture and the strength of local partnerships guided by a shared Compassionate Charter and action plan.

 We encourage you to take the first step today - – explore the resources available, ask questions, and start the conversation about what matters most to you and your loved ones.